Isomorphic Bisections of Cubic Graphs: Concluding remarks

 While Theorem~\ref{thm:main} sheds light on the structure of large cubic graphs, showing that they can be partitioned into isomorphic induced subgraphs, it does not directly address the motivating question raised in Section~\ref{sec:intro}, as there are no guarantees that these subgraphs are simple.
 However, by analysing our proof, one can obtain some further information about the subgraphs obtained.
 As stated in Proposition~\ref{prop:random}, the only monochromatic components in the initial random colouring are paths of length at most five.
 When we then use the $P_t$-reducers to make the subgraphs isomorphic, we can introduce more complicated monochromatic components.
 However, since the $P_t$-reducers are all isolated within balls of bounded radius, it follows that the components in the isomorphic subgraphs are of bounded size.

 In particular, if we assume that our connected graph has large girth,\footnote{By carefully considering the $P_t$-reducers from Section~\ref{sec:largegirth}, it suffices to assume girth at least $15$.} it follows that the isomorphic subgraphs are forests.
 Moreover, we need never have vertices of degree three in the isomorphic subgraphs, as these can be recoloured (in pairs) to become isolated vertices of the opposite colour.
 Thus, we in fact partition large connected cubic graphs of large girth into isomorphic linear forests.
-It was conjectured in~\cite{AGLM19} that every cubic graph should admit such a partition; the challenge lies in removing the girth condition.
+It was conjectured by Abreu, Goedgebeur, Labbate and Mazzuoccolos~\cite{AGLM19} that every cubic graph should admit such a partition; the challenge lies in removing the girth condition.

 Ban and Linial~\cite{BL16} went even further, conjecturing that much more should be true when we restrict our attention to two-edge-connected cubic graphs.

 \begin{conj} The vertices of every bridgeless cubic graph, with the exception of the Petersen graph, can be two-coloured such that the two colour classes induce isomorphic matchings. \end{conj}